 - From 10 GB to 50 GB bandwidth

-Although I’d prefer the more popular cPanel control panel, the provided DirectAdmin control panel serves the purpose of letting you manage your website files, DNS settings, backups, SSL, and more.
+Although I’d prefer the more popular cPanel control panel, the provided DirectAdmin control panel does the job of letting you manage your website files, DNS settings, backups, SSL, and more.

 Zenpipe provides enough disk space and bandwidth for beginners, personal bloggers, and small businesses, but it doesn’t bring anything unique to the table, and it might not be enough for bigger businesses.
 If you want to scale up to a private server with full root access, you’ll have to pick a VPS plan that provides 512 MB to 4 GB RAM, 50 GB to 800 GB bandwidth, and 10 GB to 80 GB disk space.